 However, that doesn’t mean you should stop stretching after the condition is gone.
 If you want to avoid issues with Achilles tendonitis in the future, you should incorporate stretching into your daily routine.
 Tools like the Rocker stretcher are game-changers, as they make stretching easier and more effective, and they also make it more enjoyable.

 ProStretch Blue – The Original Calf Stretcher & Foot Rocker

 First things first, this rocker is recommended by doctors, as it’s medically proven to provide deeper and more effective stretching than any other conventional method.
 The best thing is that you get to control how far you want to go so that you can use it during all phases of your recovery.

 The stretcher is sturdy and stable, and it has rubber strips on the bottom as well as additional protection against moving and sliding.
 Moreover, it’s lightweight and portable, so you can take it with you wherever you go.

 Ankle braces are a must after sports injuries and when nursing Achilles tendonitis.
 They not only play a vital part in your recovery by compressing your muscles and relieving pain, but they will also make it easier for you to return to your favorite sports.
 The good news is that modern braces look very attractive, almost like fashion accessories.

 This ankle brace is super thin, and it can be worn with any kind of footwear.
 However, don’t let that fool you, as it provides strong compression and speeds up the recovery process.
 They’re made of a soft wicking fabric that’s very breathable and easy to maintain.

 These braces are unisex, and they come in three sizes and eight colors.
-You could opt for a model that blends with your skin tone, so no one would be able to guess you’re wearing them.
+You could opt for a model that blends with your skin tone, so no one can guess you’re wearing them.
 On the other hand, you could also experiment with bright pink braces if you want to brighten your day!

 Heel Sleeve for Achilles Tendonitis